Skip to content

 However, do note that Apple pencils are not included and require an additional purchase.
 Something to consider when budgeting.

 The iPad Pro is a serious piece of kit and professionals in many industries opt for the Pro because of its power.
-It’s A12Z chip allows you to run software from Microsoft Office and Adobe Suite.
+Its amazing M2 chip allows you to run software from Microsoft Office and Adobe Suite.
 This means that if you choose to connect your iPad Pro to a keyboard you effectively have a device that is almost as capable as a PC.

 But, if you are intending to use the iPad Pro for regular purposes then you may find that you can’t warrant the hefty price tag.